Nervilia: Care and culture

 Nervilia peltata

-This species has been known for about 30 years in 2 or 3 small colonies in the Cardwell district.
+This species has been known for many years in 2 or 3 small colonies in the Cardwell district.
+At the time (1966) it was thought by this author to be the long lost Nervilia pachystomoides(FM Bailey).
+This proved incorect when a specimen of Didymoplexis pallens was identified with Baileys original description of the Nervilia.
+Nervilia pachystomoides thus turned out to be Didymoplexis pallens.
 Unfortunately, land clearing and roads have removed all but a few plants in one small colony.
 It is also recorded from Hinchinbrook Island and from Cape York, and a small colony exists in national park near Ingham.
+It multiplies more rapidly in cultivation, see photos below and note the unusual cupped leaf that does hold water.

 Culture

 The species are easy enough to grow if the following rules are observed.
-During the cool dry winter, when the leaves have died back, place the pot where it is not watered except for natural rainfall.
+During the cool dry winter, when the leaves have died back, place the pot where it is not watered except for natural rainfall or on a weekly basis to prevent hard drying out.
 Repot if possible each season, in spring before the summer rains, using fresh soil mix, leafmould and some coarse gravel, in a deep pot, with good drainage.
 When in leaf, water heavily, and grow in a very shady position.

 A little bark or gravel on top of the potting media stops water splash and soil over the leaves of the species that hug the ground.
 View your plants occasionally in the sunlight to appreciate the subtle jewel orchid qualities of this genus even when not in flower.